openstack/nova/doc/source/reference/attach-volume.rst

 during the request.

 .. note:: ``os-brick`` is not always used to connect volumes to the host, most
-           notibly when connecting an instance natively to ceph ``rbd`` volumes
+           notably when connecting an instance natively to ceph ``rbd`` volumes

 The diagram also outlines the various locks taken on the compute during the attach volume flow.
 In this example these include locks against the